Baptiste Villefranque – Executive Pastry Chef, W Luxury Hôtel, Hong Kong

 For this dessert I use a dark chocolate Samana 62% of La Chocolaterie de L’opera and also their new cocoa powder 10/12% MG NOIR.

 Mont Fuji is a composition of different textures with a creamy ganache of 62%, chocolate crispy chips without sugar and an intense hot chocolate sauce.
+Be sure to check this ganache plate on SimplyPlastic.

 What are some of the lesser-known spices that you use in some of your pastry creations?